stefanholzapfel/lit-state/README.md

 There are two ways to consume the state:

 ## 1. Directly
-Just use the state via a reference:
+Use the state via a reference:
 ```
 litService.state() // Returns the whole State object